awsr/PS-StreamXRef/docs/Clear-XRefData.md

 # Clear-XRefData

 ## SYNOPSIS
-Clears data from the internal lookup caches for the StreamXRef module.
+Clears data from the internal lookup cache for the StreamXRef module.

 ## SYNTAX